 Falkirk

 § This page gives an overview of the Falkirk local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Falkirk sits in the Central Belt between Edinburgh and Glasgow, with historic attractions like the Falkirk Wheel and the Kelpies.
 It has a mixed economy of manufacturing, retail, and services, and benefits from strong transport connections.

-The administrative boundary of Falkirk can be viewed on OpenStreetMap: District Boundary of Falkirk.
+The administrative boundary of Falkirk can also be viewed on OpenStreetMap: District Boundary of Falkirk.

 Key Facts about Falkirk